gravitational/teleport/rfd/0135-kube-apps-discovery.md

 Some users dynamically deploy apps into their Kubernetes clusters and expose those as Kubernetes services.
 When they actively create/update/remove apps, manually trying to mirror these changes to Teleport may be time-consuming and prone to errors, especially for organizations that have a large number of services running in their Kubernetes clusters.
-With the changes described in this RFD, Teleport will be able to discover Kubernetes service and automatically register them as
-Teleport apps and keep them in up to date state, greatly simplifying process and making user experience much better.
+Teleport will be able to discover Kubernetes service and automatically register them as Teleport apps and keep them in up to date state, simplifying process and making user experience much better.

 ## Scope